-Esk, a rural town of nearly 1200 people in the Brisbane Valley, is 65 km north-west of central Brisbane and about one-third further via Ipswich.
+Esk, a rural town in the Brisbane Valley, is 65 km north-west of central Brisbane and about one-third further via Ipswich.
 It is situated on the former Mount Esk pastoral run, one of several stations taken up in the early 1840s on the inland side of the D'Aguilar Range.

 Gold, copper and other minerals were prospected in the Brisbane Valley, and in 1872 small mines were worked at Eskdale (north-west of Esk), Cressbrook Creek (west of Esk) and elsewhere.
 The nearest place of European settlement was the Travellers' Home Hotel at Sandy Creek, which joins Esk Creek.
 The town of Esk was surveyed nearby, but named Sandy Creek at first, and then Gallanani, which persisted at least until the 1881 census.
 The Mount Esk school had been opened in 1875.

 When the mining commenced there had already been substantial subdivision of the pastoral runs for farm selections.
 Scots, English and some German and Scandinavian families were prominent selectors.
 They were able to earn early income from timber cutting as there were good millable trees, including cedar (cut out by 1900) and hoop pine.
 The cleared land was good for fattening cattle and for dairying.

 When the railway was extended from Ipswich and Lowood (1886) there were two sawmills operating and a local dairy industry ready to take advantage of improved transport of dairy produce.
 The year the railway opened also saw the opening of offices for the Esk local government division.
 By the end of the 1880s Esk had Presbyterian, Methodist, Catholic and Anglican churches, a primary school and a Masonic lodge.
 A school of arts was opened in 1891.
 The town was more fully described in 1903 in the Australian Handbook: